c3-time-domain/SeeChange/docs/pipeline.md

 * It still does save us the need to write our own code to translate object fields into INSERT or UPDATE statements, and to parse the result of SELECT statements to populate object fields.
 As long as all the columns you define are simple ones (i.e. not relationships), then what SQLAlchemy is doing is pretty straightforward, and the actual database queries that get run are less likely to be totally obscured from you.

 * Some of the syntatic sugar from SQLAlchemy (e.g. `objects=session.query(Class).filter(Class.property==value).all()`) are probably nicer for most people to write than embedding SQL statements.

+Of course, we still end up with some SQLAlchemy weirdness, because it _really_ wants you to just leave objects attached to sessions, so some very basic operations sometimes still end up screwing things up.
+You will find a few workarounds (with irritated comments ahead of them) in the code that deal with this.